-The distance between the camera and your subject increases the depth of field will rapidly become deeper.
+As the distance between the camera and your subject increases, the depth of field will rapidly become deeper.

-So, all in all, it’s a greatly versatile lens for many different uses, and it gives you a unique and slightly distorted, and rather exaggerated look.
+So, it’s an incredibly versatile lens for many different uses, giving you a unique, slightly distorted, and somewhat exaggerated look.

-However, in difficult situations, such as extremely low light, the lens does begin to struggle, but I haven’t had any bigger frustrating issues with it when shooting photos.
+However, in difficult situations, such as meager light, the lens does begin to struggle, but I haven’t had any more significant frustrating issues with it when shooting photos.

-I personally think that in this test, the lens is showing its capabilities pretty well.
+In this test, the lens shows its capabilities pretty well.

 If you start looking for full-frame lenses, you’ll quickly realize now what you will find; it’s going to be expensive compared to lenses for smaller sensors.

-And therefore, the Samyang is actually at the mid or even low-end pricing compared to the rest of choice.
+And therefore, Samyang is at the mid or even low-end pricing compared to the rest of the choices.

-In conclusion, the Samyang 14 millimeter f 2.8 was definitely a good purchase for me.
-It’s not at all the best, but it’s pretty good, especially for that price.
+In conclusion, the Samyang 14-millimeter f 2.8 was a good purchase for me.

-It has its little struggles sometimes, but usually, it satisfies me.
-So if you’re looking for a budget, full-frame, extreme wide-angle lens with a low aperture which isn’t perfect but quite good, I can genuinely recommend this lens to you.
+So if you’re looking for a budget, full-frame, extreme wide-angle lens with a low aperture that isn’t perfect but quite good, I recommend this lens.

-A fast standard zoom lens with a maximum aperture of F 2.8 is a vitally important option for manufacturers.
+A fast standard zoom lens with a maximum aperture of F 2.8 is an important option for manufacturers.

-Personally, I’ve come to prefer using fine lenses for my own work, but fast standard zoom lenses are still a more fun and simple option to use.
+I’ve come to prefer using good lenses for my work, but fast standard zoom lenses are still a more fun and straightforward option to use.

-And they’re very important for wedding photography and photojournalism, and other fields where you need to change focal length quickly.
+And they’re essential for wedding photography, photojournalism, and other fields where you need to change focal length quickly.

-So, in-camera corrections, I autofocus and fast hybrid autofocus, are all available as normal, and they all worked properly in my testing, including my autofocus feature.
+So, in-camera corrections, I autofocus and fast hybrid autofocus, are all available as usual, and they all worked properly in my testing, including my autofocus feature.

-It’s also worth noting that this lens’s zoom range starts at 28 millimeters, instead of the more traditional 24 millimeters is some video to show the difference, and I shot this bit of video using a different lens, obviously.
+It’s also worth noting that this lens’s zoom range starts at 28 millimeters instead of the more traditional 24 millimeters is some video to show the difference, and I shot this bit of video using a different lens.

 This keeps the lens’s size and weight and ultimately price down, but some people will miss having 24 millimeters available on such a lens.

-The focus ring is electronically coupled to the lens’s autofocus motor and turns extremely smoothly.
+The focus ring is electronically coupled to the lens’s autofocus motor and turns smoothly.

-If you’re shooting in darker conditions, it worked very accurately.
+If you’re shooting in darker conditions, it works very accurately.

-As you move it personally like a lot of other photographers, I really prefer to have the zoom ring at the back of the lens rather than at the front loads; you’ll get used to it.
+As you move it personally, like many other photographers, I prefer the zoom ring at the back of the lens rather than at the front loads; you’ll get used to it.

-On a full-frame camera, my Sony A7 or A7ii with its demanding 42-megapixel sensor in-camera corrections are turned on ads 28 millimeter, and F 2.8 the lens is crazy sharp in the middle the image colors on neutral contrast is excellent.
+On a full-frame camera, my Sony A7 or A7ii, with its demanding 42-megapixel sensor, in-camera corrections are turned on ads 28 millimeters.

 So, on a full-frame camera, the Tamron lens is consistently impressively sharp with perfect contrast; the middle of the image is always excellent.

-And the corners are quite good at wide apertures and very sharp when stopped down a little.
+And the corners are pretty good at wide apertures and very sharp when stopped down a little.

 It’s an excellent performance for a zoom lens.

-Finally, bokeh, at f 2.8, he can get pretty out of figures’ backgrounds; the bulkhead characteristic of this lens is a little complex and wider angles.
+Finally, bokeh, at f 2.8, can get pretty out of figures’ backgrounds; the bulkhead characteristic of this lens is a little complex and has wider angles.

 It’s very sharp; it has vibrant, neutral colors and strong contrast distortion and vignetting, which are about what you would expect for a fast standard zoom lens.